mobajemu-msft/groove-api-documentation/groove/groove-service-rest-reference/json-radio.md

 ---

 # Radio (JSON)
-A radio generated automatically ny Groove Music Services.
-A radio is an infinite list of tracks generated from a seed, which can either be an artist or a track, forming a consistent listening experience.
+A radio generated automatically by Groove Music Services.
+A radio is an infinite list of tracks generated from a seed, which can either be an artist or a genre, forming a consistent listening experience.

 ## Radio
 The Radio object has the following specification.